rpm-software-management/dnf/doc/command_ref.rst

     packages (``--all``) are taken into account.
 Most of the time, ``--available`` and ``--updates`` displays the same output.
 The outputs differ only in the cases when an advisory refers to a newer version but there is no enabled repository which contains any newer version.
+When modularity is active, advisories for packages excluded by :ref:`modular filtering <command_ref_modular_filtering-label>` are not displayed.

     Note, that ``--available`` takes only the latest installed versions of packages into account.
 In case of the kernel packages (when multiple